Jumat, 12 Jun 2026

 How many meters above sea level is the peak of the Ijen Crater? approximately 2,769 meters above sea level.

-• Author: ijen
+• Penulis: ijen

 • Exploring the Wonders of Meru Betiri National Park: A Hidden Gem in East Java photo_camera 6